shengchiliu/Commands/linux.md

 ```

 ## .bashrc at ssh login
-.bashrc is not sourced when logging in using SSH.
+.bashrc is not sourced when login using SSH.
 Need to source it in .bash_profile
 ```sh
 if [ -f ~/.bashrc ]; then
   . ~/.bashrc